zzssg/ai-code-reviewer/README.md

 2. Extracts code changes and pull request description
 3. Finds semantically similar code chunks from the indexed repository
 4. Constructs context-aware prompts for the LLM
-5. Posts AI-generated review comments back to the pull request
+5. Posts AI-generated review comments back to the pull request as comment

 This approach significantly improves review quality by providing the LLM with relevant context from the existing codebase.

 ## Auxiliary Features

-### Test Code Identification
-**File:** `mark-tests.js`

-Automatically identifies and marks test code in the OpenSearch index with an `is_test` flag.
-Uses filepath patterns and naming conventions to distinguish test files from production code.

 ### Semantic Test Coverage Analysis
 **File:** `test-coverage-report.js`